Julia vs Python

 In the tradition of Pascal, the language name comes from the French mathematician Gaston Julia, who discovered fractals.

 Its simplicity and its scientific capabilities make it a possible alternative to Python.
 But is it superior?
 It is usually much faster than Python, but the latter has libraries written in C to compensate for the slowness of the interpreter.
-Which one is faster to execute a particular algorithm is significant on the cloud, but on the desktop, what matters is how they behave on large data sets, matrix calculations for example.
-Some Julia programs are faster than the Python version, but this is not always the case.
-It really depends on if we call functions compiled to binary, which is the case with most Python libraries, or if they are written in Julia which is necessarily less efficient.
+Which one is the fastest to run an algorithm is important but what matters most is how they behave on large data sets, such as matrix calculations.
+See Benchmarks.

 We also compare features and syntaxes.
 Both languages are meant easy to understand and are aimed primarily at an audience that has no interest in the hardware, and thus in derivatives of C such as the Go language, that are done to simplify the task of the compiler and not improve programmer productivity.